Advocate with SETAC

 SETAC advocates for public policies that:

-- Ensure funding for scientific research
+- Ensure support and funding for scientific research and the scientific workforce

 - Support education and training in environmental sciences